 If you’re still unsure about mouthguards for sleep apnea, speak to your dentist, doctor, or a sleep specialist.
 They can also help you determine what kind of treatment is best for you.

 If using a sleep apnea mouth guard or other oral device doesn’t help, your doctor or a sleep specialist may recommend alternative treatment options to help you maintain an open airway during sleep.

-A CPAP machine stands for a continuous positive airway pressure machine.
-A breathing device like a CPAP machine is commonly recommended for sleep apnea patients.
-A CPAP machine uses a hose and mask or nosepiece to give you constant and steady air pressure.
+CPAP machine stands for continuous positive airway pressure.
+CPAP machines are commonly recommended for sleep apnea patients.
+They use a hose and mask or nosepiece to give you constant and steady air pressure.

 Your doctor or sleep specialist may suggest making some lifelong healthy lifestyle adjustments to help control or treat sleep apnea.
 These changes can benefit people experiencing both moderate and severe sleep apnea.
 These recommendations may include:

 Losing weight is incredibly helpful for obese people experiencing sleep apnea.
-Your doctor may also suggest general healthy sleeping habits, such as sleeping the recommended amount of hours for your age.
+Your doctor may also suggest general healthy sleeping habits, such as sleeping the recommended hours for your age.